dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 ROC (Receiver Operating Characteristic) curves are useful in weather forecasting.
-ROC curve plots show the true positive rate (sensitivity) versus the false positive rate (1 - specificity) for different cut-off points ofa parameter.
+ROC curve plots show the true positive rate (sensitivity) versus the false positive rate (1 - specificity) for different cut-off points of a parameter.
 In addition to creating ROC diagrams directly from the source code in the METplotpy repository, ROC diagrams can be generated through METviewer.
 For more information on ROC diagrams, please refer to the